 We need inner change and outer change.
 That’s what leads to true transformation.
 In fact, it may be in working to heal the world that we will find our own healing, and in listening to the differences between us that we come back to our deep Oneness in the end.

-To learn more about how to effectively work for a more just, sustainable, and loving world, please join the
+To learn more about how to effectively work for a more just, sustainable, and loving world, please check out my online courses.

 **Correction: My wording has been tweaked since the original post to make clear that Michael Brown was not alive the whole time his body was in the street.